 Financial aid is a process, and depending on your situation, this answer will be different for everyone.
-For additional help navigating your next steps, please visit our guide for First-Time Freshman.
+For additional help navigating your next steps, please visit our financial aid guide.
 The guide includes information about accepting your financial aid offer, providing verification, documenting any changes to income, and more.

 What if I have more questions about financial aid?

-Our virtual NSO platform will have a section devoted to cost, payment, and aid where we will answer commonly asked questions about the financial services available to WVU students.
-General questions can be directed to our chatbot, Morgan, 24 hours a day on the Mountaineer Hub website.
-If you have specific questions you are welcome to contact our Mountaineer Hub or sign up for an appointment at https://www.signupgenius.com/go/hubnso.
+Our virtual NSO modules will have a section devoted to cost, payment, and aid where we will answer commonly asked questions about the financial services available to WVU students.
+General questions can be directed to our chatbot, Morgan, 24 hours a day on the WVU Hub website or you can always contact our WVU Hub office.

 What if I want to change my major?